 Keywords (Ill-Dignified): Petty Aggression, Jealousy, Violence, Lack of Control, Weakened Force, an Enemy With a Weak Point

 Living in Victorian England was a horrible thing – I can’t imagine why anyone is obsessed with this disgusting period of time and space, although the Steampunk, Goth and Historic Reenactment crowd are trying to redeem it, I must say I am not attracted to it at all.
 Just as in the equally horrid modern Middle Eastern socio-legislative climate of today, the only thing worthy of note was the interior decor and architecture.
-(And even in this the Arabs surpass the Victorians by far) Perhaps the (double-edged) machismo and chivalry of the males and the overemphatic phallus-worshipping femininity of the females (forced, so usually inauthentic) is the appeal.
-Crowley is forgivable up to a certain point for insisting on perpetuating these beefheaded ideas but as the Prophet of the New Aeon, more was expected of him, and still is.
+(And even in this, the Arabs surpass the Victorians by far.)
+Perhaps, the (double-edged) machismo and chivalry of the males and the overemphatic phallus-worshipping femininity of the females, (forced, so usually inauthentic,) is the appeal.
+Crowley is forgivable up to a certain point for insisting on perpetuating these beefheaded ideas, but as the Prophet of the New Aeon, more was expected of him, and still is.
 No rest for the wicked Crowley!
-You’ll have to sort and fix all of this alongside your brothers and sister!
+You’ll have to sort and fix all of this alongside your brothers and sisters!
 Irresponsible. /End rant.

-Mutational Alchemy Interpretation: Malkuth is one of the most precious jewels in the tree, we know this by the attention that is paid to it by Heaven and the Emperor (at least in the corrected Liber-al-vel-legis version found in The Mutational Alchemy Tarot) Most other authors treat it is as a cosmic toilet bowl of some sort, but it is not.
+Mutational Alchemy Interpretation: Malkuth is one of the most precious jewels in the tree, we know this by the attention that is paid to it by Heaven and the Emperor.
+Most other authors treat it is as a cosmic toilet bowl of some sort, but it is not.
 That special attribute belongs to Da’ath alone.
-The 10’s represent the element taken to its maximum strength.
+The Ten’s represent the element taken to its maximum strength.

 As the father of the elements, Fire stands in a position of authority like no other.
-Neither of us felt the names of the cards needed to be changed – the 10 of Staves or Wands can be exceedingly cruel, after all.
-This however may be somehow deserved, and if the card is not ill-dignified, probably is.
-If it is not deserved then there is a complication somewhere elsewhere in the spread.
+Neither of us felt the names of the cards needed to be changed – the Ten of Staves or Wands can be exceedingly cruel, after all.
+This, however, may be somehow deserved, and if the card is not ill-dignified, probably is.
+If it is not deserved, then there is a complication somewhere, elsewhere, in the spread.
 As a single card reading, when this one is pulled, it should always be crossed – I recommend this for any difficult card.

-Saturn in Sagittarius is temperate justice in its purest form.
-Centaurs were considered for the painting, (perhaps that will be on a future Mutational Alchemy Tarot II featuring the Temporals arrangement instead of the Primordials) Fire of Earth as we have just stated reveals the aftermath of Awakening the Eld of the All-Father.
+Saturn in Sagittarius is temperate justice, in its purest form.
+Centaurs were considered for the painting, (perhaps that will be on a future Mutational Alchemy Tarot II featuring the Temporals arrangement instead of the Primordials.)
+Fire of Earth as we have just stated, reveals the aftermath of Awakening the Eld of the All-Father.
 It’s interesting to note in this story and this painting that Siva is not the All-Father.
-It is not the position of The Abrahadabra Institute that he is, as a matter of fact.
+It is not the position of The Abrahadabra Institute that Siva is the All-Father, as a matter of fact.
 This is primarily the reason why he cannot stop Kali outright, he has to die first and then make her realize her mistake in this way.
 The alchemical formula I.’.I.’.I.’.I directly correlates to this card.
-This is the magickal name I took while I was in the OTO, although I did not stay to take the third, as it was only about the OTO not the Book of the Law past that point.
-I refused to swear allegiance to an old order institution.
+This is the magickal name I took while I was in the OTO; although I did not stay to take the third, as it was only about the OTO, not the Book of the Law past that point.
+I refused to swear allegiance to an old aeon institution.

 The Scene: Siva and Kali are consorts, two sides of one universe.
-The supreme goddess is the forbidden one, she who slays and who is considered a dangerous protective creatrix who is also called the goddess of change, the black alchemist and.
+The supreme goddess is the forbidden one, she who slays and who is considered a dangerous, protective creatrix, who is also called the goddess of change, the black alchemist.
 Siva is the partaker of the forbidden, the omniscient one, patron of yoga and the arts.
 Both of them are complex and mysterious and can often be attributed opposing traits at once.
 The summation of all of this is that the universe is infinitely complex and difficult, but not impossible to understand in its changes.

 Oppression here is not the goddess.
 Instead she is the great liberator.
 When the soul is bound by consternation, regret, anxiety and despair, the goddess Kali is considered to be the greatest ally to the practitioner.
 However, she also brings terrible dread to the wicked.
 She is the enveloping darkness of the end of time, the onset of the absolute night in which she and Siva will sleep at the end of the world in perfect bliss.